0xAX/asm/content/asm_2.md

 ## Terminology and Concepts

 As I wrote above, I got many comments from the different people that some parts of first post are not clear.
-Despite I tried to rework the first part to make some things more clear, the main goal of it was just an introduction without diving very deep.
+Despite I tried to rework the first part to make some things more clear, the main goal of it was just an introduction without diving very deeply.
 We got our first assembly program that we can run on our computers.
 Now it is time to start with the basics.
 Let's start from the description of some terminology that we will see and use in this and in the next parts.

 ### Processor register

 One of the first concept that we have met in the previous part was - `register`.
 In the previous chapter we agreed that we can consider a `register` as a small memory slot.
-If we'll read the definition at [wikipedia](A processor register is a quickly accessible location available to a computer's processor), we will see that it is not so far from the reality:
+If we'll read the definition at [wikipedia](https://en.wikipedia.org/wiki/Processor_register), we will see that it is not so far from the reality:

-> A processor register is a quickly accessible location available to a computer's processor
+> A processor register is a quickly accessible location available to a computer's processor.

 The main goal of a processor is data processing.
-To process data, a process should be able to access this data somewhere.
-Of course, a processor can get data from [RAM](https://en.wikipedia.org/wiki/Random-access_memory), but it is slow operation.
+To process data, a processor should be able to access this data somewhere.
+Of course, a processor can get data from [main memory](https://en.wikipedia.org/wiki/Random-access_memory), but it is "slow" operation.
 If we will take a look at the [Latency Numbers Every Programmer Should Know](https://samwho.dev/numbers), we will see the following picture:

 > L1 cache reference = 1ns
 > ...